BLog

 In the fast-paced realm of business, the process of setting strategic objectives, integrated with structured performance tracking, isn’t just a luxury—it’s an imperative.
 My years as an Executive Coach have only helped further validate what I learned in my years in the corporate world.

-A strategic goal is more than just setting a goal for a new year; it’s about breathing your company’s purpose (Vision x Values) into the brain of your objectives (Mission), mobilizing an entire organization to drive growth.
+The goal of any Goal is to define a result to aim efforts.
+This is a large ask of something that typically gets ditched before it even gets traction.
+A strategic goal is more than just setting a goal for a new year; it takes a wider view into the future to enable measurement of actions and align them to meaningful results.
+Strategic Goals are about breathing your company’s purpose (Vision x Values) into the brain of your objectives (Mission), and mobilizing an entire organization to drive growth.

 See, I told you it was a large ask.

-Companies who are able to connect their Purpose with performance objectives provide a roadmap for the work needed to drive progress, the day to day purpose for workers who don’t have a seat at the table, and the means to measure the quality and quantity of the work done by all the workers.
-This makes strategic goal setting a non-negotiable for the modern leader, and for this article I have distilled it into a three-step system to help make it a little easier to follow, because good Strategic Goals work for people as well as they do for companies.
+Companies who are able to connect their Purpose with Performance Objectives provide a roadmap for the work needed to drive progress, the day to day purpose for all work, and the means to measure the quality and quantity of the work done by all the workers.
+This makes strategic goal setting a non-negotiable for the modern leader.
+I have distilled it into a three-step system to help make it a little easier to follow, because good Strategic Goals work for people as well as they do for companies.

 I’m telling you the dude is a workhorse.🎠